isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Kitchen Volunteer.md

 	<tbody><tr>
 		<td>
 			<b>Programme Description:</b><br>
 			TOUCH Active Ageing (TAA)&nbsp;empowers seniors to lead fulfilling lives as they learn to stay physically active and socially connected.
 We believe that every senior - regardless of their age, ability or physical status - can be equipped as a resource to help others.
 Every Thursday, the centre will gather the seniors who stay in Sembawang to join us in a game of Bingo.
-We are looking for someone that enjoys cooking dessert or light refreshments to assist us.
+We are looking for someone who enjoys cooking dessert or light refreshments to assist us.
 		</td>
 	</tr>
 </tbody></table>